-Chats will be held in the Elections Discord server from 13:00-14:30, Thursday, Sept.
-1, and 22:00-23:30, Saturday, Sept.
-10. To find out what times those will be in your location, click the dates to be taken to a time-zone converter.
+Candidate chats will be held in the Elections Discord server at the times listed on the election timeline.
 Please note that though the link to the chat server is already active, chatting capabilities will not be enabled until approximately one hour before the chats begin.

 On the login page, you’ll need to provide a screen name.